gschaumb/team03-capstone/docs/index.md

 ## Inspiration: Unstructured.io's RAG Solution {#inspiration-unstructuredios-rag-solution}

 One example of an effective support use case RAG system is Unstructured.io's chatbot, which operates on their documentation page and Slack channel.
-This tool provides detailed and accurate answers, representing the type of capability we aimed to emulate in our Enron project.
+We experimented with document extraction using Unstructured's products in Milestone 2, and our interactions with this chatbot demonstrated its high capacity for providing relevant information.

 Visit their documentation page here:
 <a href="https://docs.unstructured.io/welcome" target="_blank">Unstructured.io Documentation</a>

-Their site linked above includes a chatbot in the lower right corner, which we speculate may also support their internal employees and automated email responses.
-We experimented with document extraction using Unstructured's products in Milestone 2, and our interactions with this chatbot demonstrated its high capacity for providing relevant information.
+Their site linked above includes the chatbot in the lower right corner, which we speculate may also support their internal employees and automated email responses.
+This tool provides detailed and accurate answers, representing the type of capability we aimed to emulate in our Enron project.

 ## Capstone Project Hypothesis {#capstone-project-hypothesis}